 Chris is now a Ph.D. candidate at the University of Michigan.
 Chris graduated from Harvard College in June 2009, completing a BA in economics with a minor in molecular and cellular biology.
 He wrote his thesis with Greg Lewis on the determinants to entry into eBay motors auctions.
 His interests include auctions, auction design, and consumer behavior.

 “Economics at Microsoft is playing an increasingly important role.
 Microsoft uses data to run its businesses and economists are valuable in both generating and understanding data, especially involving demographics and sample selection bias.
 Economists are heavily involved in pricing of Windows, Azure and other products.
 Economists work with Bing on market design, and we have recently started working with Xbox on a market design issue.
 We work with our legal department on various matters, and have begun working with sales on the economics of advanced technology products.
-While occasionally off-the-shelf technology works fine, we often find that applications of economic analysis to a business of Microsoft’s scale presents us unsolved problems, problems with independent, academic interest.” – Preston McAfee, CVP and Chief Economist
+While occasionally off-the-shelf technology works fine, we often find that applications of economic analysis to a business of Microsoft’s scale presents us unsolved problems, problems with independent, academic interest.” –Preston McAfee, Former CVP and Chief Economist at Microsoft

 “Microsoft Research is an amazing place to do research.
 On the theory side, the exposure to top computer scientists as well as to real-world problems of market design and the economics of platforms is incredibly stimulating.
 A number of exciting papers about market design in online advertising and mechanism design have emerged from MSR in the last few years.
 On the empirical side, researchers have been able to push the frontiers of “big data” research in a way that would not be possible almost anywhere else.
 The interdisciplinary environment together with the available computing resources allow economists coming from a “small data” world to learn both cutting edge techniques and practical aspects of working with large datasets, and the ability to do research on large datasets encourages researchers to discover new methods and as well as document important empirical results.
 Empirical and methodological research at MSR spans online advertising, empirical analysis of market design, privacy-preserving econometrics, the intersection of machine learning and econometrics, behavioral finance, social networks, and the news media.” –Susan Athey, The Economics of Technology Professor at Stanford GSB, Visitor at MSR, and Founder of Empirical Economics group at Microsoft